emrgnt-cmplxty/zero-shot-replication/README.md

 - `automata`: For `automata` agent evaluations.
 - `python-leetcode`: For `leetcode` evaluations.
 - `evalplus`: For `HumanEval` and `HumanEval+` evaluations.
+- `quantized_support`: For running 4 or 8 bit models.

 ### Possible Weirdness